Council budget consultation 2022/23

 - Continued financial commitment to the Golden Valley development to realise the council’s flagship ambition to make Cheltenham the Cyber Capital of the UK.
 This includes the creation of a national centre of excellence for the cyber sector and wider tech industries that will be an engine-room for long-term inclusive growth for Cheltenham.

 - Continued commitment to fund additional resources and economic recovery investment in the town that promotes inclusive growth and creates a place where everyone can thrive and that benefits both our communities and the environment.

 The council aims to encourage collaboration across sectors to ensure that culture, hospitality and creativity is interweaved into their economic recovery plans, in particular the ambitious plans for the Golden Valley development.

 Final budget setting

-The full council will meet to set the budget, taking into account feedback from the budget consultation process, on Monday 22 February 2021 at 2.30pm.
+The full council will meet to set the budget, taking into account feedback from the budget consultation process, in February 2022.
 At this meeting, council will also agree the level of council tax, taking into account the requirements of Gloucestershire County Council and the Gloucestershire Police and Crime Commissioner.